 When it comes to compliance, top fleets are not satisfied getting by with the bare minimum requirements of today’s regulations because they realize technology is rewriting legislation as fast as its being signed into law.
 Compliance is a living, breathing issue and staying up-to-date on the trends shaping the fleet industry is the smartest way top fleets avoid penalties.
 Top companies have clear company policies reflected in what they track through their tools.
 This results in reduced personal liability, increased driver accountability and creates a culture of ownership on both sides of the owner-operator relationship where investment translates into positive output.

 Achieving a top-of-the-line fleet is not as simple as investing in the right tools or toeing the line to stay out of trouble.
-Fleet owners and managers must adopt a comprehensive approach to establishing a foundation in technology as well as promoting a company culture that reflects the marriage of the two forces to best set their business up for future success.
+To help fleet owners and operations managers set up a effective, technology backed fleet safety program we've explored the process in greater depth in an on-demand webinar.